Stochastic Galerkin Methods for the Boltzmann-Poisson system: Conclusions

-We have performed work on the uncertainty related to the phonon energy via Stochastic Galerkin methods, which requires as a consequence the introduction of distributional derivatives with respect to the random variable.
-This mathematical structure departs from the usual form of the collision term in Stochastic Galerkin for Boltzmann models by the need of distributional derivatives in the random space, being the first case in Stochastic Galerkin methods for Kinetic Equations where this structure appears or is required.
-The study of the randomness in the phonon energy has good motivations both for reasons related to Physics, as it is known that the phonon energy is not constant, and related to Applied Math, since the phonon energy is also a scalar, which however introduces randomness in the arguments of the Dirac delta distributions appearing in the electron-phonon collisions by the Fermi Golden Rule.
+We have also devised numerical methods for quantifying uncertainty related to the phonon energy via stochastic Galerkin methods, which can be handled by the introduction of distributional derivatives with respect to the random variable.
+This mathematical structure departs from the usual form of the collision term in stochastic Galerkin for Boltzmann models by the need of distributional derivatives in the random space, being the first case in stochastic Galerkin methods for kinetic equations where this structure appears, and opening a new analytical treatment of randomness in the aforementioned stochastic method.

+In conclusion, we have handled in this work the possible uncertainties arising in a model of electron transport in semiconductors by stochastic Galerkin, mainly related to the collision mechanisms in this paper.
+We calculate the propagated uncertainty in the electron probability density function due to possible uncertainties in either the phonon energy (adding a random variable given by either a Gaussian or uniform distribution, considering first an approximate randomness to first order in the phonon energy and then the full calculation) or in the lattice temperature (assumed to vary randomly according to a uniform distribution).

+Our purpose is to observe how physical variables which can either behave randomly in a real world setting (such as a varying temperature) or are known to be described approximately in our model (such as the phonon energy, which is often assumed to be constant, but really is known experimentally to be not constant) can affect physical observables such as electric current, average energy or density, since our kinetic model lets us calculate those measurable quantities by means of moments of the PDF.

+Our study is useful to let us predict in real world settings the impact that uncertainties or limitations in commonly used idealized models have on the behavior of an electronic device such as a diode or a MOSFET.
+This study is also useful in terms of introducing uncertainties in the energy transition arguments of the collision integrals with the ultimate goal of jumping from the scalar treatment presented in this paper to the case of an energy band structure $\varepsilon(\vec{k})$, which is a scalar function of a vector variable, in future work.

+We have calculated with our numerical methods the variation in kinetic moments (density, mean energy, current, etc.)\ associated with a physically reasonable temperature variation in the lattice environment.
+We have presented the algorithms to make an approximate (to first order) and exact calculation of the propagation of uncertainty of the phonon energy (bounding the error of a constant phonon energy by a uniform distribution) into the PDF which will give as well the associated uncertainty in the prediction of moments.